v8/v8.dev/src/blog/array-sort.md

   <img src="/_img/array-sort/sort-state.svg" alt="">
 </figure>

 The picture above shows the “sort state”.
-It is a `FixedArray` that keeps track of all the things needed while sorting.
+It’s a `FixedArray` that keeps track of all the things needed while sorting.
 Each time `Array#sort` is called, such a sort state is allocated.
 Entry 4 to 7 are the set of function pointers discussed above that comprise a fast-path.

 The “check” builtin is used every time we return from user JavaScript code, to check if we can continue on the current fast-path.
 It uses the “initial receiver map” and “initial receiver length” for this.
 Should the user code have modified the current object, we simply abandon the sorting run, reset all pointers to their most generic version and restart the sorting process.
 The “bailout status” in slot 8 is used to signal this reset.